-Credits: 3This course will enable the student to discuss how music can be used in the regular classroom as a powerful tool to help him/her learn more effectively, including music's ability to control behavior and enhance creativity.
+This course will enable the student to discuss how music can be used in the regular classroom as a powerful tool to help him/her learn more effectively, including music's ability to control behavior and enhance creativity.
 This course will also enable the student to demonstrate their understanding of the rudiments of music.
+Credits: 3

-Credits: 1This course will enable the student who is seeking a degree in music to play music at a piano.
+This course will enable the student who is seeking a degree in music to play music at a piano.
 The student will be able to harmonize, transpose, and use five-finger positions, the four types of triads and play scales.
+Credits: 1

-Credits: 1Prerequisite(s): MU 106 with a C or better.
 This course will enable the student to play music at a piano with greater competence, faster tempi, and more complex chord vocabulary than that attained at the end of MU 106.
 The student will be able to also harmonize, transpose, and use five-finger positions, the four types of triads and play scales at a greater level.
+Prerequisite(s): MU 106 with a C or better.
+Credits: 1